suraiyajabin/iSignDB2020/README.md

 -A total of 30 genuine and 15 fake samples were collected for every 32 users.

--One sign of a user contains a sensor log of these devices captured using sensors present in device iPhone 7 Plus: Accelerometer, Gyroscope, Magnetometer, and GPS, etc along with images of signature as obtained by performing a sign on the touch screen of the device.
+-One sign of a user contains a sensor log of these devices captured using sensors present in device iPhone 7 Plus: Accelerometer, Gyroscope, Magnetometer, Orientation, and GPS Position log, etc along with images of signature as obtained by performing a sign on the touch screen of the device.

 -Currently, we only put biometric sign database of user 1 only in this repository, but as soon as this work is published, we will make the full database of 32 users available here with some terms and conditions.